#OHOVducks ...

 So … where did the ducks come from?

-If you’ve spent any time following Our Hearings, Our Voice on the web (Twitter), you’ll know there’s a bit of a #OHOVducks thing going on.
-However, you might be wondering where the ducks came from and what the point of them is?
-Well let’s ‘quack’ their story wide open for you…
+If you follow Our Hearings, Our Voice on social media, you’ll know there’s a bit of an #OHOVducks thing going on.
+Wondering where the ducks came from?
+Well, let’s ‘quack’ their story wide open for you…

 Flying forward to November 2018 …

-Fly forward to November 2018 and young people from across Scotland joined the OHOV Team at the Lighthouse in Glasgow for OHOV’s inaugural meeting.
-Amongst the many team building activities, out came a basket laden with small tissue wrapped parcels.
-Some in red tissue, others in yellow (very duckling like!)
-Everyone was asked to take a parcel and once opened, find the person with the matching rubber duck.
-The activity went swimmingly, and at the end Jacqui went round with the basket asking for everyone to pop the little ducks back in it.
-As the saying goes – birds of a feather flock together, she was suddenly met by a ‘quackophony’ of voices saying….”what you want it back?….you gave it to us as a gift…no, it’s mine, I mean it was wrapped up!”
-So every young person went home that day with their tiny duck.
+In November 2018, young people from across Scotland came together at The Lighthouse in Glasgow for OHOV’s inaugural meeting.
+Amongst the many team building activities, out came a basket laden with small tissue wrapped parcels, each containing a rubber duck.
+Everyone was asked to take a parcel and, once opened, find the person with the matching duck.
+At the end of the activity, nobody wanted to give them back, so everyone went home with their tiny duck.
 Later that night we posted a few photos on social media alongside a few duck puns and the idea was hatched!
 Before long the young people started receiving rubber ducks from partners and individuals who clearly thought it was a cracking idea….and so the #OHOVduckMascots were born!

 Out and about

-In addition to this, we’ve also realised the ducks are a big hit with adults, partners and decision makers – so we have been using them to raise awareness of OHOV.
-They’ve been out touring the country and you are sure to see, and hear a lot more from these wee quackers as the project develops!
+In addition to this, we found the ducks are a big hit with adults, partners and decision makers – so we use them to raise awareness of OHOV.
+They’ve been out touring the country and you are sure to see, and hear a lot more from these wee quackers!

 Have you spotted our ducks out and about?
 They do get around!
 Take a photo with them and send them to us.
 We would love to see them.
 You can Tweet us your pics @OHOV_Scotland, using #OHOVducks